mitchwebster/botblitz/documents/PropBetPredictProposal.md

 ### Background

 We are likely to lose motivation on this project.
 I think the best way for this project to stay interesting, is if we can use some form of what we are building almost immediately.
-What version of this can be put into immediate use by us with very little upfront engineering work?
-The purpose of this doc is to describe that.
+The purpose of this doc is to describe the MVP version of Bot Blitzer which we can start playing immediately, competing in algorithmic fantasy sports play.

 ### Approach